sundevilaviator/ASSIS-PPE-Detection/README.md

 | Edge inference hardware (e.g., NVIDIA Jetson, Raspberry Pi + accelerator) | Planned | Target for Phase 2 field-validation, consistent with low-capital deployment objective for resource-constrained airports |
 | Real-time video pipeline (persistent multi-frame tracking) | Planned | Current implementation evaluated on static frames; see Limitations in accompanying technical paper |

-The system's low parameter count and sub-5ms per-frame inference latency (T4 GPU; see [Results](#results)) are intended to support deployment on modest, airport-owned infrastructure rather than requiring dedicated high-performance computing resources — a design constraint informed by the resource limitations documented at small-hub, non-hub, and general aviation facilities.
+The system's low parameter count and sub-5ms per-frame inference latency (T4 GPU; see [Results](#results)) are intended to support deployment on modest, airport-owned infrastructure rather than requiring dedicated high-performance computing resources; a design constraint informed by the resource limitations documented at small-hub, non-hub, and general aviation facilities.

 ---